Get Our Free Ultimate Guide to Coding for Beginners

 When I first started coding, one of the things I struggled with most was figuring out my “set up.”
 I wanted to know how exactly programmers get their code online: Where do they write it?
 How do they transition between building a site and making it live?
 Where do all the files live?
 Where do you make edits if you want to change a file that’s already online?
 I didn’t know at the time, but my question was really: “How should I set up my coding environment?”

 It’s a good question, because streamlining your coding environment is particularly important in WordPress.

-Have you ever tested out a small change on your WordPress site only to have the entire site come “crashing down”?
-Or maybe you have tried to build a new site—not wanting the world to see it yet—only to notice that your “test site” is receiving traffic from Google.
+Have you ever tested out a small change on your WordPress site only to have the entire site come crashing down?
+Or maybe you’ve tried to build a new site—not wanting the world to see it yet—only to notice that your test site is receiving traffic from Google.

 I created this walkthrough to show beginners (like I was!) how to get MAMP up and running on your computer so you’ll have a fully functioning coding environment for developing a WordPress site.

 - What MAMP is and why you should use it

 - How to install and configure MAMP on your computer